Deimos-Applications/dialog_flowtter/README.md

 ## Too many models

-We have coded almost every model that you may need to use when implementing this package so you don't have to work with annoying `Map<String, dynamic>` objects.
+We have coded almost every Dialog Flow model that you may need to use when implementing this package so you don't have to work with annoying `Map<String, dynamic>` objects.
 Feel free to ask for any model that is missing to be added to the package.

 > The models that were not coded are included as annoying `Map<String, dynamic>` and are tagged with the `//?
 Create model if necessary`.

 # TO-DO

+- [x] Add support for null safety
 - [x] Add support for cards, images, etc.
 - [x] Memory, file and remote auth JSON
 - [ ] Secure DialogFlow auth JSON